onflow/flow-cli/CONTRIBUTING.md

 Flags are **named parameters**, denoted with either a hyphen, and a single-letter name (`-r`) or a double hyphen and a multiple-letter name (`--recursive`).
-The longer version is preferred for better readability and simpler learning experience in the beginning but after users will probably start using the shorter version.
+The longer version is preferred for better readability and simpler learning experience in the beginning but after a while users will probably start using the shorter version.

 Every flag should have a shorter version and they should be both presented in the help.
 Every flag that can have a default value should have a default value so users don’t have to specify all of them when not needed.

 Support flags following a value delimited by a space or equal (=) sign (ex: `--username test` or `--username=test`)

 ```